Fit as a Mama Bear

 Pin image with text: woman in blue shirt and purple pants outside performing a push up

 Learning and mastering the eccentric component of an exercise will make you stronger at the exercise itself.
-As a Certified Strength & Conditioning Specialist, if you want to dominate push ups, mastering the eccentric push up is a good place to start!
+If you want to dominate push ups, mastering the eccentric push up is a good place to start!

 Two images of a woman doing push ups with text between the images.